graymintmoon/graymintmoon.github.io/index.md

 ---
 layout: default
-title: Web Design and Development For Holistic Businesses
+title: Modern Web Design & Development For Indie Businesses, Community Influencers, and Forward Thinkers
 description: Gray Mint Moon delivers custom web design and modern web development for indie businesses, community influencers, and forward-thinkers.
 We build websites for the soul of your brand.
 ---
 <div class="home_splash">